Hadrien-Montanelli/Hadrien-Montanelli.github.io/_posts/2018-01-04-gibbs-phenomenon.md

 	<img src="/blog/gibbs1.jpg" style="width:516px;height:412px;">
 </div>

-This is the so called <i><b>Gibbs phenomenon</b></i>, which involves both the fact that the partial sums <i><b>overshoot</b></i> at a discontinuity and that this overshoot does not die out as more terms are added to the sums.
+This is the so-called <i><b>Gibbs phenomenon</b></i>, which involves both the fact that the partial sums <i><b>overshoot</b></i> at a discontinuity and that this overshoot does not disappear as more terms are added to the sums.
 The overshoot at $$0$$, $$\pi$$ and $$2\pi$$ is known exactly and is given by

 $$